selabs-ur1/VV-ESIR-TP3/exercises/mocks.md

 You can find the solution in the code folder.

-The main issue with the base code is that if the setter is never called, it won't throw an error in this test
+The main issue with the base code is that the test will pass even if the setter (setEnabledProtocols) is never called.
+This is because the original test only verifies the parameters if the method is called, but does not ensure that the method itself is invoked at all.

+For example, in the test below:

 ```java
     @Test